pic

 @code_warntype foo(1.) # type stable

-The second tab proposes a solution based on a function that returns the zero element corresponding to the type of x.
-This approach can be extended to other values by using either the function convert(typeof(x), <value>) or oftype(x, <value>).
+This approach to solving type instability can be extended to values different from zero, by use of the function convert(typeof(x), <value>) or oftype(x, <value>).
 Both convert <value> to the same type as x.
-For instance, below we reimplement foo, but using the value 5 instead of 0.
+For instance, below we reimplement foo using the value 5 instead of 0.

 function foo(x)